manoj228/Flight-Ticket-Booking-System/README.md

 * User can cancel flight by giving booking id as input <br/>
 * User will also get available seats using giving flight id and booking summary <br/>

-# Purpose of Each Function:
+# Purpose of each Functions:

+* listFlight() :
+  - Helps user to get list of all flights names and the counts of flights.